biodiversitydata/protocols-methods/README.md

 Then, open the `index.qmd` in RStudio and click on the button **Render**.
 This will create an `index.html` containing your presentation.
 Open this `index.html` in your favorite web browser to access slides.

-To understand the file organisation of this repository, please read this [Wiki](https://github.com/biodiversitydata/quarto-template/wiki).
+To understand the file organisation of this repository, please read this [Wiki](https://github.com/biodiversitydata/protocols-methods/wiki).

 ## Citation

-Casajus N (2024) _A Quarto template for HTML presentation with RevealJS framework_.
-Online presentation available at <https://github.com/biodiversitydata/quarto-template/>.
+Pamerlon S, Le Bras Y & Norvez O (2024) _Biodiversity data: Protocols **vs.** methods_.
+Online presentation available at <https://github.com/biodiversitydata/protocols-methods/>.

 ## Contributing

 All types of contributions are encouraged and valued.
-For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/quarto-template/blob/main/CONTRIBUTING.md).
+For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/protocols-methods/blob/main/CONTRIBUTING.md).

-Please note that the `quarto-template` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the `protocols-methods` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Acknowledgments